Military Student Center

-All new VA students (including dependents) must apply to activate their benefits online at www.vets.gov.
-Click on the "Apply for education benefits" button.
+All new VA students (including dependents) must apply to activate their benefits online at www.va.gov.
+Click on the "Apply for education benefits" link under Education.
 On the next page, click on "Select Correct Form" and answer the questions.
 Continue until you receive a confirmation number.
 The VA may request additional information, such as your DD-214, in order to process your application.

 Once you have been admitted to VWCC, talk to an advisor and select a program of study.
 Request transcripts from all previous educational and military training and have them evaluated for possible credit toward your program.
 This is a Department of Veterans Affairs (DVA) requirement.
 If this has not been completed, your benefits may be suspended until your prior credit has been evaluated and reported to the DVA.

 Submit a copy of the Certification Request for VA Educational Benefits form (commonly known as the blue form) to your VA certifying official (VACO) each term you enroll.
 Your VACO will then certify your enrollment with the VA Regional Processing Center in Buffalo, NY.

 New applicants should allow at least 8 to 10 weeks from the date your application for benefits and your certification of enrollment were processed by the college to receive your first check.
 You will be paid retroactively from the first day of class.
 Once you receive your first check, subsequent checks should arrive near the end of each month if you remain continuously enrolled.

 Students may inquire about the status of a pending claim by calling the VA national call center at 1-888-442-4551 Monday through Friday, during the hours 10-6 Eastern.